Mattie Parker

-Mattie Parker (born November 9, 1983) is an American attorney, business owner and politician serving as the 45th Mayor of Fort Worth, Texas.
+Mattie Parker (born November 9, 1983) is an American politician, businesswoman, and attorney serving as the 45th Mayor of Fort Worth, Texas.
 She was elected in 2021 after serving as Chief of Staff for the Mayor and the Fort Worth City Council for five years.

-She is one of the youngest mayors of a major American city in U.S. history.
-After coming in second place in the first round of voting in May, Parker faced off against Deborah Peoples, the Tarrant County Democratic Party chair, in the run-off election on June 5, 2021.
+After coming in second place in the first round of voting in May 2021, Parker faced off against Deborah Peoples, the Tarrant County Democratic Party chair, in the run-off election on June 5, 2021.
 Parker received 53.5% of the vote in the nominally non-partisan election.

 In Fort Worth, mayors are elected to two-year terms.
-Parker succeeded Betsy Price, who was elected to five consecutive terms as mayor, including the 2019 election, in which Price also defeated Peoples.
+Parker succeeded Betsy Price, who served five consecutive terms as mayor, including the 2019 election.
 Price opted to not run for a sixth term in 2021 and endorsed Parker, her former chief of staff.
-Before serving as the chief of staff for her predecessor Betsy Price, she was on the Fort Worth city council from 2015 until 2020.
+Parker won the 2021 election and was re-elected in 2023 and 2025.
+Although Fort Worth's mayoral election is nonpartisan, Parker is affiliated with the Republican Party.

 Early life and education

 Parker was born Mattie Jean Pearcy in Hico, Texas, about 80 miles southwest of Fort Worth.
-She graduated from Hico High School in 2002 before heading to the University of Texas at Austin, where she graduated in 2006 with a Bachelor's of Arts in government.
-In 2012, Parker graduated from the Texas Wesleyan School of Law with a Juris Doctor degree and, in 2013, was admitted to the State Bar of Texas.
+She graduated from Hico High School in 2002.
+She graduated in 2006 with a Bachelor of Arts in Government from the University of Texas at Austin.
+In 2012, Parker graduated from the Texas Wesleyan University School of Law with a Juris Doctor and, in 2013, was admitted to the State Bar of Texas.
 Parker was in Texas Wesleyan's final graduating class before the law school was sold and became the Texas A&M University School of Law in 2013.
-As a law student, she was awarded the prestigious MacLean & Boulware Endowed Law Scholarship.
+As a law student, she was awarded the MacLean & Boulware Endowed Law Scholarship.

 Family

 Mattie Parker is a wife and mother.
-She is married to David Parker who she had three children with, two sons and one daughter.
-Her husband David Parker works as a registered lobbyist and director at North Texas Governmental Affairs Operations.
+She's married to David Parker, with whom she shares three children: two sons and one daughter.
+David Parker works as a registered lobbyist and director at North Texas Governmental Affairs Operations.